 On May 20, 2016, the Company entered into a development and manufacturing services agreement with CMC ICOS Biologics, Inc. ("CMC"), pursuant to which CMC will conduct manufacturing development and, upon successful development of the manufacturing process, manufacture the Company's next-generation Factor VIIa variant marzeptacog alfa (activated) that the Company intends to use in its clinical trials.
 The Company has agreed to a total of \$3.8 million in payments to CMC pursuant to the initial statement of work under the Agreement, subject to completion of applicable work stages.
-As of March 31, 2017, the Company was obligated to \$2.1 million in payments to CMC remaining under the agreement.
+As of June 30, 2017, the Company has \$1.3 million in payment obligations to CMC remaining under the agreement.